verifereum/funding/evm-decomp/evm-decompilation.md

 Any links for us to review?
 E.g. research papers, blog posts, etc.
 -->

+**TODO** use material from the Vyper compilation grant?

 Dr. Ramana Kumar has extensive experience in formal verification and theorem proving, particularly in the context of verified systems.
 He has been a key contributor to the CakeML project, developing verified compilation techniques and formal semantics for a substantial subset of ML.
 More recently, Dr. Kumar has been working on the Verifereum project, focusing on formalising the EVM in HOL4.
 His background bridges the critical domains of formal verification, functional programming, and blockchain technology.

 Dr. Magnus Myreen is a pioneer in decompilation technology for formal verification.
 His work includes:
-- CakeML (https://cakeml.org): A verified ML compiler with decompilation technology
+- [CakeML](https://cakeml.org): A verified ML compiler
-- "Decompilation into Logic" methodology (https://www.cl.cam.ac.uk/~mom22/jagger/)
+- "Decompilation into Logic" methodology (https://www.cl.cam.ac.uk/~mom22/decompilation.html)
 - Publications such as "Machine-Code Verification for Multiple Architectures" (FMCAD 2008)
-- "Automatic generation of verified decompilers for theorem provers" (ITP 2013)

 [The Verifereum project](https://verifereum.org) has already established a comprehensive formalisation of EVM in HOL4, which will serve as the foundation for our extensions.